 - Defence Force/Police Id Card

-- Western Australian Photo Card, Over 18 or Proof of Identity Card
+- Western Australia Photo Card, Over 18 or Proof of Identity Card

-- A financial institution Debit or Credit card
+- A financial institution Debit or Credit Card (not accepted for online applications)

 - Document of identity issued by the Passport Office